How Rust’s Compiler Catches What Coding Agents Get Wrong

 }

-Contrast this with many other languages with the convention of having separate of src/ and test/ directories, where the agent must navigate between parallel directory structures to understand how code is tested and used.
+Compare this to languages that keep src/ and test/ as separate directory trees, where the agent has to navigate between parallel structures to understand how code is tested and used.

 Rust doesn’t have inheritance in the traditional sense.
-Instead, it uses structs, traits, and enums—simple building blocks that compose explicitly.
-There are no deep inheritance hierarchies to trace through, no fragile base class problem where changing a parent class breaks distant children.
+It uses structs, traits, and enums—building blocks that compose explicitly.
+No deep inheritance hierarchies to trace through, no fragile base class problem.

 Consider how you’d model a notification system in an object-oriented language versus Rust.
 In Python, you might build an inheritance hierarchy: